matter-labs/zksync/docs/wallet-signer.md

 ## async waitVerify

-Returns when deposit block was verified in the Sync network.
+Returns when block with this operation was verified in the Sync network.

 ### Signature